isomerpages/moe-lianhuapri/_learning/Information & Communications Technology.md

 For the installation guide, FAQs and the support team contact email address, you may refer to the link below:

 <a href="/files/Learning/Microsoft_Office_365_ProPlus_Apps_Student_Guide_LHPS.pdf" target="_blank">Microsoft_Office_365_ProPlus_Apps_Student_Guide_LHPS.pdf</a>

+**Other platforms (eg Nearpod, Flipgrid, Edmodo etc)**

+In addition to the portals by MOE, our school uses appropriate online platforms to cater to the needs of our pupils.
+With the use of Nearpod, the interactions between the teacher and pupils are enhanced and timely quality feedback can be given.
+Our school uses Flipgrid extensively to build their confidence in speaking, presenting and showmanship.
+This portal prepares our pupils for the future digital world.

+### <a href="https://lianhuapri.moe.edu.sg/highlights/applied-learning-programme" target="_blank">ALP</a>